-The boy shook his head slowly, that long, dark hair moving as he did so.
+The boy shook his head slowly; long, dark hair swaying as he did.
 "Nada, Rosie."

 And then with a secret little smile of his own, he stood from the seat and shrugged off his leather jacket.
 "Whatever."

-Mabel caught sight of the boy's face for the first time since he and his friend had entered the diner.
-He too was as beautiful as the other one, if not more so.
-Only there was something….strange about him.
-Like he was an otherworldly creature somehow; the way he walked, how those eyes roamed over everything like they were objects of the absolute least concern to him.
-Like he was bulletproof from everything; all insecurities, dangers and pitfalls of life.
+Mabel caught sight of the boy's face properly for the first time since he and his friend had entered the diner.
+He was beautiful too, as much as the other one if not more so.
+Only there was something...strange about him.
+His beauty was otherworldly, untouchable; the way he walked, how nothing seemed to concern him.
+He seemed bulletproof from everything; all insecurities, dangers and pitfalls of life.

 A few people turned and watched as he picked up the change jar on the end of the counter and smashed it open, spilling quarters everywhere, rolling like marbles over the surface and the floor.

-"Hey!"
+"Hey!
+You clean that up!"
 Mabel shouted, but the boy didn't seem to hear her at all.
 She turned to his older friend who was still smiling politely at her as though he hadn't seen his friend smash the jar and take a handful of quarters, heading with intent towards the jukebox.
 "He ought not be doin' that!
-That's for the kids to play pinball!
-Not rock and roll!"
+That's for the kids to play pinball!"

-"I can't take him anywhere," the other said with a much smaller, more private smile as Mabel reluctantly handed him his pie and milk.
+"I can't take him anywhere," the other said with a much smaller, more genuine smile as Mabel reluctantly handed him his pie and milk.
 He hadn't turned to look at the mess his friend had made yet and he didn't seem to care in the slightest.
 The boy dropped a quarter and selected a song; something with a hard rhythm and good baseline…something the boy began to dance to.
-Slow, swaying movement as if he was moving to a different kind of music that no-one else could hear.
+Slow, swaying movements as if he was actually dancing to a different kind of music that no-one else could hear.
 Everyone in the diner was openly staring now.

 Both newcomers turned to see the boy dancing and both seemed almost equally thunderstruck by the sight he was effortlessly weaving before them.

-"Good God almighty, what is that?" the bearded, gruffer one asked his younger friend, complete with handlebar mustache and lusty leer.
+"Good God almighty, what is that?" the bearded, gruffer one asked his younger friend - complete with handlebar moustache and lusty leer.

 Bearded guy shrugged.
 "Take a run at him, kiddo," he said and went to the counter.
 "Miller, Mabel."

-Handlebar went up the boy and tried to copy his way of dancing, though it was a failed attempt.
+Handlebar went up the boy and tried to copy his way of dancing, though it was a total failure.
 He couldn't move the way the other did, didn't have that otherworldly confidence and understanding of movement and rhythm.
 He moved in close, though.
 Close enough that the boy – for all his indifference and unconcern – could not ignore him.
-The boy's dancing slowed, lost enthusiasm slightly.
+The boy's dancing slowed, lost their enthusiasm.
 Handlebar grabbed the boy's hips confidently and ground them into his own under the pretence of dancing.
 The boy's posture altered, shifted – like a cat sensing something it had not previously seen, but he didn't leave the area nor did he stop dancing.

-Bearded guy sat himself down besides the older boy of the two strangers, not seeming to realise they had come in together.
-He took a swig of his beer, letting some of it dribble and twine with the hairs of his beard and stared appreciatively at the dancer and his unwanted companion.
+Bearded guy sat himself down besides the older one of the two stranger, not seeming to realise they had come in together.
+He took a swig of his beer, some of it dribbled into the hairs of his beard.
+He stared appreciatively at the dancer and his unwanted companion.

-"That's some sweet piece of meat, ain't it?" he commented to the green eyed man who, for the first time since entering, looked up from his pie with an expression that wasn't entirely attractive and charming.
+"That's some sweet piece of meat, ain't it?" he commented to the green eyed man.
+For the first time since entering, looked up from his pie with an expression that wasn't entirely attractive and charming.

-Bearded guy shrugged, seeming to miss what might have been a significant piece of information.
+Bearded guy shrugged, missing what might have been a significant piece of information.
 He placed his beer down on a newspaper, not reading the headline.